-Native vegetation is varied and includes old-growth forest red gum (Eucalyptus tereticornis), grey ironbark (Eucalyptus paniculata), red cedar (Toona ciliata), green bolly gum (Neolitsea australiensis), white beech (Gmelina leichhardtii), hairy rosewood (Dysoxylum rufum), plum pine (Podocarpus elatus), forest she-oak (Allocasurina torulosa), peanut tree (Sterculia quadrifida), native coral tree (Erythrina sykesii) and Bennett’s ash (Flindersia bennettii).
-Large stands of old-growth hoop pine (Araucaria cunninghamii), silky oak (Grevillea robusta), flooded gum (Eucalyptus grandis), tallowwood (Eucalyptus microcorys), brushbox (Lophostemon confertus) and red ironbark (Eucalyptus sideroxylon) are also present.
+Native vegetation is varied and includes old-growth Forest red gum (Eucalyptus tereticornis), Grey ironbark (Eucalyptus paniculata), Red cedar (Toona ciliata), Green bolly gum (Neolitsea australiensis), White beech (Gmelina leichhardtii), Hairy rosewood (Dysoxylum rufum), Plum pine (Podocarpus elatus), Forest she-oak (Allocasurina torulosa), Peanut tree (Sterculia quadrifida), Native coral tree (Erythrina sykesii), Teak (Flindersia australis), Cudgerie (Flindersia schottiana) and Bennett’s ash (Flindersia bennettii).
+Large stands of old-growth Hoop pine (Araucaria cunninghamii), Silky oak (Grevillea robusta), Flooded gum (Eucalyptus grandis), Tallowwood (Eucalyptus microcorys), Brushbox (Lophostemon confertus) and Red ironbark (Eucalyptus sideroxylon) are also present.
 Thickets of the rare thorny pea (Desmodium acanthocladum) grow along the creek flats.
-The wildlife corridors on either side of the property are largely comprised of eucalypt, whilst the west and central areas of the property are populated by cabinet timber species.

-Biodiversity on the property has increased alongside regeneration efforts, and a number of rare and endangered species have been sighted in the area in recent years.
-Among these are koalas (Phascolarctos cinereus), wompoo fruit doves (Ptilinopus magnificus) and lace monitors (Varanus varius).
-Regent honeyeaters (Anthochaera phrygia) may have also been sighted in the area.
-Renata and Don’s rehabilitation program has also increased numbers of red-necked (Macropus rufogriseus) and swamp (Wallabia bicolor) wallabies, mountain brushtail (Trichosurus cunninghami) and ringtail (Pseudocheirus peregrinus) possums, sugar (Petaurus breviceps), squirrel (Petaurus norfolcensis) and feathertail gliders (Acrobates pygmaeus), bandicoots and other native mammals.
+Biodiversity on the property has increased alongside regeneration efforts, and a number of rare and endangered species have been heard or sighted in the area in recent years.
+Among these are Glossy Black-Cockatoos (Calyptorhynchus lathami), Koalas (Phascolarctos cinereus), Wompoo fruit doves (Ptilinopus magnificus), Grey-headed Flying-foxes (Pteropus poliocephalus), Planigales (Planigale maculata) and Powerful Owls (Ninox strenua).
+Renata and Don’s rehabilitation program has also increased numbers of Red-necked (Macropus rufogriseus) and Swamp (Wallabia bicolor) wallabies, Red-necked Pademelons (Thylogale thetis), Short-eared Brushtail Possums (Trichosurus caninus), Sugar (Petaurus breviceps), Squirrel (Petaurus norfolcensis) and Feathertail gliders (Acrobates pygmaeus), bandicoots and other native mammals.